Skip to main content

 4. Write the Code

-Create a new file, for example, index.js
+Create a new file, for example, index.js, and add:

 import OpenAI from "openai"